-We would like to thank the anonymous reviewers and our shepherd, Randy Katz, for their invaluable comments and fresh point of view.
-We also thank Wanja Hoffer, Mayank Jain, and Jung II Choi for the insightful discussions and suggestions.
+We would like to thank the anonymous reviewers of this and earlier version of the paper as well as our IGCC'11 shepherd, Randy Katz, for their thoughtful comments.
+We also thank Wanja Hoffer, Mayank Jain, and Jung Il Choi for many insightful discussions and suggestions.
 This work is supported by the Department of Energy ARPA-E under award number DE-AR0000018.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.